European and U.S. astronomers discovered traces of water on Ceres, a dwarf planet and the biggest and most spherical asteroid in our solar system.

-The researchers led by Michael Küppers of the European Space Agency (ESA), who used the Space Infrared Telescope “Herschel“, made a related publication in the journal “Nature”, according to the BBC and the Reuters.
+The researchers led by Michael Küppers of the European Space Agency (ESA), who used the Space Infrared Telescope “Herschel“, made a related publication in the journal “Nature”.

 For nearly 30 years, the scientists have suspected that there was a significant amount of water on Ceres and the first – unconfirmed – proof was found in 1991.

 The researchers estimate that the planet-asteroid produces about six pounds of water vapor per second from the surface.
 One possible cause is that under the surface there is liquid water, which is ejected into space by cold volcanoes in the form of water vapor instead of hot lava (something similar to what was detected on Saturn’s moon Enceladus).

 Another possibility is the mass sublimation of surface ice in the periodic influence of solar radiation, i.e. the direct conversion of ice from solid-state to gas, something similar to what happens in an icy comet.
 When the orbit of the Ceres moves away from the Sun, the ice does not sublimate and thus no water vapor is ejected into space.